espocrm/documentation/administration/import.md

 * `Create & Update` - records will be created but if records with matching field values will be found it will be updated.
 You will be able to check what fields to match by on the _Step 2_.
 * `Update only` - only records with matching field values will be found it will be updated.

 Once you select a csv file you will be able to see how it should be parsed in Preview panel.
 When you change properties the preview will be updated.

-Click _Next_ button
+Click _Next_ button to preceed to the _Step 2_.

 ![1](../_static/images/administration/import/step-1.png)